Specicount/Specicount/audit_landing_page.md

     * Want to produce a useful/valuable product
     * Want to achieve a good grade for COMP3500
 * Research Professor - Dr Janelle Stevenson
-    * Wants a streamlined data capture process to assist in the teaching of students in the lab
+    * Wants a streamlined data capture process to assist in the teaching of her students in the lab

 ##### Potential Stakeholders